Antonio Giovinazzi: 2021

 Giovinazzi left Alfa Romeo at the end of the 2021 season, and became reserve driver for Ferrari, sharing duties with Mick Schumacher.
 As part of his 2021 contract, he also acted as a reserve driver for Ferrari's customer teams, Alfa Romeo and Haas.

-Tests with Ferrari and Alpine, free practices with Haas (2022–present)
+Test driver roles (2022–present)

 In September 2022, Giovinazzi participated in a test at the Fiorano circuit with the Ferrari SF21 together with the Russian-Israeli driver Robert Shwartzman, in order to prepare them both for free practice sessions throughout the season.

-Giovinazzi is a test driver for Haas in 2022, and competed in free practice sessions at the Italian and United States Grands Prix for the team, though in the latter session the Italian could only run four laps before crashing and would not take further part in that practice.
-He later apologised to his team for the mistake., He took part in a test session with Alpine at the Hungaroring in late September, alongside Nyck de Vries and Jack Doohan.
+Giovinazzi was a test driver for Haas in 2022, and competed in free practice sessions at the Italian and United States Grands Prix for the team, though in the latter session the Italian could only run four laps before crashing and did not take further part in that practice.
+He later apologised to his team for the mistake.
+He took part in a test session with Alpine at the Hungaroring in late September, alongside Nyck de Vries and Jack Doohan.